makersacademy/takeaway-challenge/README.md

 gem install twilio-ruby
 bundle
 # you may be asked to install ruby '2.4.0'
+# remember you will need a Twilio account and you will need to input your info into TwilioAPI
 ```

 *You can now start ordering!
 Run this program from the command line in IRB*